abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 alert(id); // TypeError: Cannot convert a Symbol value to a string
 ```

-That’s a “language guard” against messing up, because strings and symbols are fundamentally different and should not accidentally convert one into another.
+That’s a “language guard” against messing up because strings and symbols are fundamentally different and should not accidentally convert one into another.

-If we really want to show a symbol, we need to explicitly call .toString() on it
+If we want to show a symbol, we need to explicitly call .toString() on it

 ```js
 let id = Symbol("id");